 Order your own blood tests.
 A simple blood drop can provide valuable insights into your body and help you understand how well you are managing your weight and overall wellness.
-Fitnescity offers blood testing for prevention and weight loss; the tests measures your key wellness indicators, and at the same time offer personalized guidance on how to use the results.
+Fitnescity will soon offer blood testing for prevention and weight loss; the tests measure your key wellness indicators, and at the same time offer personalized guidance on how to use the results.
 This includes individualized meal plans, lifestyle and exercise guidance.

 I've recently begun to get really into metabolism; it's to the point where I find myself reading scholarly articles at leisure.
 I didn't just wake up one day and become interested in metabolism.
 It all started when Laila Zemrani, cofounder and CEO of Fitnescity, contacted me about getting a resting metabolic rate (RMR) test done.